karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

  It’s a game of incomplete information, where long-term success is built not on single hands, but on a foundation of solid decisions.
 The desire to improve is constant, and that improvement begins with measurement.

  How do you know if you’re making better decisions?
  How do you spot the patterns in your play, find your leaks, and build the self-awareness to stay confident through the inevitable swings of variance?[^29]

  This is where technology can be a game-changer.
 The joy of poker isn't just in winning; it's in the intellectual challenge, the psychological battle, and the deep satisfaction of mastering a complex skill.[^31]

 This was the catalyst for an experiment.
-I wanted to build a simple tool for myself and my friends—a "pokerHandCapture" web app.
+I wanted to build a simple tool for myself and my friends--a "pokerHandCapture" web app.

 The concept was straightforward: a lightweight, single-page app to log chip stack sizes during a game session using natural language.
 No complex forms, no heavy software, just a quick and easy way to capture the data needed for later analysis.[^33] But the product itself was secondary.

 The real experiment was in the _process_.

 Could I build this application almost entirely by "talking" to an AI agent?
 And could I do it by embracing simplicity, building a fast, responsive frontend with vanilla HTML and JavaScript, deliberately avoiding the "noise" and complexity of modern web frameworks?[^34]

 This article is the story of that journey.

-It’s a detailed breakdown of the powerful workflow that emerged—a pattern I’ve come to call "Intent-Driven Development."
+It’s a detailed breakdown of the powerful workflow that emerged--a pattern I’ve come to call "Intent-Driven Development."

  I’m going to share the complete prompt history, the technical roadblocks, and the strategic decisions that shaped the final product.
 My goal is to provide a replicable, real-world blueprint for anyone looking to harness AI as a true partner in the craft of building software that is both useful and a joy to use.[^26]

 ## Part 1: The Architect's Blueprint - Setting the Stage for the AI

-The most effective AI-assisted development begins not with a prompt to write code, but with a human-centric "session zero" where the architecture, constraints, and project goals are clearly articulated.[^1] An AI agent, no matter how advanced, performs best when it has context—when it understands the "why" before it's asked to generate the "what".[^2] My journey with pokerHandCapture began here, with me acting as the architect, briefing my new AI collaborator on the project we were about to undertake.
+The most effective AI-assisted development begins not with a prompt to write code, but with a human-centric "session zero" where the architecture, constraints, and project goals are clearly articulated.[^1]
+An AI agent, no matter how advanced, performs best when it has context--when it understands the "why" before it's asked to generate the "what".[^2]

+ My journey with pokerHandCapture began here, with me acting as the architect, briefing my new AI collaborator on the project we were about to undertake.

 My very first prompt wasn't about functions or classes; it was about defining the project's soul: